saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium-grid.md

 While building your own testing infrastructure with Selenium Grid might be interesting and fun, maintaining it becomes a huge challenge over time due to the continued releases of new browser versions, browser drivers, operating systems, and mobile devices.
 Large amount of time needs to be invested in order to set up a fine tuned Selenium Grid that supports cross browser, cross platform, and cross device testing.

-By executing your tests on Sauce Labs, aside of getting a solid testing infrastructure, a wide range of features gets added on top, such as:
+By executing your tests on Sauce Labs, in addition to having a solid testing infrastructure, you can also benefit from the following features:
 - Live debugging, video recording, command tracing, screenshots, and exception highlighting to enable easy debugging on the Sauce Labs [tests results dashboard](/test-results/viewing-test-results/).
 - Sharing test results securely between team members by configuring [users and teams](/basics/acct-team-mgmt-hub/).
 - Understanding how your application renders on every device and operating system by analyzing results from [Front-End Performance Testing](/performance/).
-- Interpreting test results over time and identifying failure patterns across through [Insights](/insights/).
+- Interpreting test results over time and identifying failure patterns across different platforms with [Insights](/insights/).
-- Benefitting from the integrations Sauce Labs has with all major [CI/CD platforms](/ci/).
+- Integrating your Sauce Labs test suite with [CI/CD platforms](/ci/).

 ## What You'll Learn